abdrrahim2002/Memory-Card-Game/README.md

 2. Open the project in [Visual Studio Code](https://code.visualstudio.com/).

-3. nstall the **Live Server extension** in VS Code if you haven't already.
+3. Install the **Live Server extension** in VS Code if you haven't already.

 4. Right-click on ` memory.html` and select Open with Live Server to start the game.